leenasohail/PhysiGym/man/TUTORIAL_physigym_rl_tib.md

 In the next chapter, we will use a deep reinforcement learning algorithm to solve our problem.
 Deep reinforcement learning is necessary because our policy is a neural network, although in reinforcement learning, policies can also be standard functions.

 Why use a neural network instead of polynomial functions?
 Since we are dealing with images, neural networks—particularly convolutional neural networks (CNNs)—are highly effective in processing them.
 Therefore, we will use Deep Reinforcement Learning.
 For neural network implementation, we will use [PyTorch](https://pytorch.org/), a widely known and used deep learning library.

 ## Required Libraries

-The deep reinforcemnt learing code relies on several python libraries.
+The deep reinforcement learning code relies on several Python libraries.
 The main libraries are listed below:

 | Library                      | Description                                                                                         | Link                                                                 |